wguo91/whatshouldieat/README.md

 # whatshouldieat
-Simple Express application suggesting where to eat
+simple Express application that gives suggestions on where to eat

 Technologies/APIs used:
 Node.js